Written by: Jared Casazza, PT, DPT

 Since employer sponsored coverage is often the easiest and the cheapest option, you may be wondering why a traveler would ever choose to go a different route.
-The two most common reasons have to do with coverage between assignments and meeting the deductibles of the health insurance plan.
+The two most common reasons have to do with coverage between assignments (or when switching agencies) and meeting the deductibles of the health insurance plan.

 COBRA stands for Consolidated Omnibus Budget Reconciliation Act, and it basically gives an employee the right to continue his/her employer health insurance coverage after losing his/her job (which would be the case for a traveler between contracts).
 This coverage can last for as long as 18 months or until the employee finds a different health insurance plan.
 This is perfect for a traveler who is switching companies between contracts or taking an extended period of time off of work.
 It is important to note that when switching to COBRA coverage, your premium will increase due to your employer no longer paying a portion of it, but the cost should still be a reasonable, especially for a short duration.